 Most dinosaurs were already under gradual extinction long before a large asteroid fell to Earth about 65 million years ago, which became the final blow for them.
 At least this is what a recent study supports.

-This conclusion was reached by a new US-German research, shedding more light on one of the biggest enigmas in the history of the world, the extinction of the dinosaurs, a landmark event that paved the way for the prevalence of most mammals and eventually of human.
+This conclusion was reached by new U.S.-German research, shedding more light on one of the biggest enigmas in the history of the world, the extinction of the dinosaurs, a landmark event that paved the way for the prevalence of most mammals and eventually of human.

 The researchers, led by paleontologist Stephen Brusatte from Columbia University and American Museum of Natural History, argue that large vegetarian dinosaurs like Triceratops were already going through a process of slow extinction during the last 12 million years of the Cretaceous period.

-For the first time the new study focused on so-called “morphological diversity”, i.e. anatomical diversity of skeletal body-type observed within the individual groups of dinosaurs.
+For the first time, the new study focused on the so-called “morphological diversity”, i.e. anatomical diversity of skeletal body-type observed within the individual groups of dinosaurs.

 Large vegetarian dinosaurs started declining slowly at least 12 million years before the asteroid fell on their heads.
 It is not sure whether any species of dinosaurs would have survived if the huge asteroid had not fallen to Earth.